Alberto199810/Master-s-thesis-Moneyball-II/README.md

 <img src="https://raw.githubusercontent.com/Alberto199810/Master-s-thesis-Moneyball-II/main/leghe_net.png" width="750">

+### 02_Machine Learning
+In this folder, you can find the script I built to obtain the chosen variables per each role, applying the 7 different variable selection algorithms.

+### 03_Data Analytics
+In this folder, you can find both the scripts I wrote to obtain the winners dataset and the jupyter notebook containing the function to get the most similar players to the ones that won the league.
+Moreover, we built a "Trade-off" value by dividing the Percentage of Money we're saving with the similarity coefficient of the low-cost team.

+### 04_App
+In this final folder, there is the script for building the app that can be found at this [link](https://alberto-allegri-moneyball2.herokuapp.com/).
+Code can be found in the notebook "bqplot.ipynb".
+Then, [voila](https://github.com/voila-dashboards/voila) and [Heroku](https://www.heroku.com/what) were used for the deploy.
-Moreover, just to have a view of the data, I created an interactive app that can be found at this [link](https://alberto-allegri-moneyball2.herokuapp.com/) that will show you:
+This app was created just to have a first view of the data, and it will show you:

 ```
 ● A preview of PlayeRank data with a boxplot
 ● A scatterplot with PlayeRank score on the x-axis and TransferMarkt valuation on the y-axis, with size of